 I’d asked my surgeon whether I should cancel appointments in the two weeks after surgery.
 He’d ordered an overnight hospital stay.
 Just wait and see he said.
 I waited and spent seven nights in a neurosurgery ward.
 Was I surprised?
 I was.

 Don’t get me wrong, I like my surgeon.
 But I think he’s in a bubble where his needs (he does craniums at 2 hospitals, he’s busy) mean more than his patients’.
 I haven’t seen him since going under the anesthesia.
-Since waking up hallucinating, interacting with my husband as he was standing high on a wall.
+Since waking up hallucinating, interacting with my beloved as he was standing high on a wall.

 The surgeon is a good guy, a funny guy, but he doesn’t get that when you exit brain surgery you have some questions.
 You’ve got a tube under your skin behind your ear and big bulge on top of your head.
 Email a question, he’ll answer in a minute, Johnny on the Spot.
 But face-to-face he doesn’t get the need.